effectfully-ou/sketches/custom-warning-hack/README.md

    |   ^
 ```

-Making `warning` a method of a type class ensures that you won't get an unused function warning and it's also nice to pollute the global namespace with a bit fewer redundant names and instead share the same name for all custom warnings.
+Making `warning` a method of a type class ensures that you won't get an unused function warning and it's also nice to pollute the global namespace with a bit fewer redundant names and instead share the same name for all functions triggering custom warnings.

 Overall, far from perfect, but better than nothing.